BVI Court grapples with principles of foreign law in enforcing multiparty arbitral award

 The BVI Commercial Court recently demonstrated its willingness to enforce foreign arbitral awards in the case of PT Ventures SGPS SA v Vidatel Limited.
 The decision confirms that there are limited circumstances in which the court may refuse to enforce an award issued in a New York Convention state.

-PT Ventures, Vidatel and two other entities each held 25% of the shares in Unitel.
+PT Ventures, Vidatel and two other entities each held 25 per cent of the shares in Unitel.
 A dispute arose when PT Ventures alleged that Vidatel and the two other entities acted in breach of a shareholders’ agreement by blocking the appointment of PT Ventures’ nominated director to Unitel’s board and preventing the payment of dividends to PT Ventures.

 PT Ventures commenced arbitration proceedings with the ICC in France.
 However, under the terms of the shareholders’ agreement each shareholder in Unitel was entitled to appoint their own arbitrator, with the tribunal then being able to appoint a president.
 PT Ventures objected to the arbitrators being appointed as stipulated by the agreement on the basis that their arbitrator would be outnumbered 3-1.
 PT Ventures argued this would violate the Dutco principle; a mandatory principle of French law which requires equality of the parties in the appointment of an arbitrator.
 The Vidatel companies argued that the arbitrators should be appointed in accordance with the agreement.
 In the event, the ICC appointed each member of the five-member tribunal itself.